Kaliguth/ReactJS_Comp-Any/README.md

 - Thanks to Netlify, you can access, review and test the website directly in [https://comp-any.netlify.app/](https://comp-any.netlify.app/).<br>
   There is no need to download the code, install all libraries and run the code yourself.<br>
-  Note that sometimes when refreshing pages in Netlify, a `Page not found` messages appears.<br>
+  Note that sometimes when refreshing pages in Netlify, a `Page not found` message appears.<br>
   When this happens, go back to the Comp-Any's home page.
   This only happens in Comp-Any's Netlify domain.